Finnish nobility: Nobility in Russian eras

 In 1721 the Russian empire had received eastern areas of County of Viborg and Nyslott and County of Kexholm by conquest.
 In 1744 these areas were consolidated with newly conquered part of County of Kymmenegård and Nyslott as Vyborg Governorate.
 This Old Finland had its main center in Vyborg and it was there that an institutionalized nobility system of Old Finland had its headquarters.

 With the Peace Treaty of Fredrikshamn in autumn 1809, the Swedish king obliged to cede all of Finland to Russia and he freed Finnish nobles and people from their oaths of fealty.
 This opened the way to formal adoption of Finnish institutions, such as nobility, by the Russian emperor, as the new grand duke of Finland.

-The entire country was the autonomous Grand Duchy of Finland under the Russian emperor between 1809–1917.
+The entire country was the autonomous Grand Duchy of Finland under the Russian emperor between 1809 and 1917.
 The Vyborg house of nobility was amalgamated to the grand duchy's institution.

 Finland established its own noble estate of the Finnish Diet, starting with the Diet in Porvoo 1809.
 The noble class was formally established as a House in 1818 and it raised a palace in 1862 to house its meetings, the Finnish House of Nobility.
 The inherited ranks continued in accordance with the Swedish model.
 The House of Nobility, the first estate, served as an official representation for the nobility, and as the highest one of the four estates of the diet.
 Heads of the noble houses were hereditary members of these assembly of nobles.
 But any nobleman fulfilling the representation criteria could represent his family if the head elected not to appear.
 Also a system of proxies existed, meaning that the head could empower any Finnish nobleman to represent the family.
 The proxies were in practice widely used.

 The Emperors of Russia found Finnish nobility a nicely co-operative group of useful people in general, and entrusted much of the administration to locals.
 This was one of reasons why the autonomy of the country was so well established.